-- .10 The actuary would start the forecast period using the data as of the most recent available fiscal year-end statement of financial position date. - .11 The assumptions and methods would reflect up-to-date studies and analysis available to the actuary. - .12 The policy liabilities would be revalued at the end of the first financial year of the forecast period if a change in assumption or method that is expected to be made by the insurer would result in a material change to the financial position of the insurer. - .13 The actuary would consider recent events and recent operating results of the insurer up to the date of the report. - .14 If an adverse event occurs between the date of the report and the date of its presentation to the insurer's board of directors (or its chief agent for Canada), then the actuary would, at a minimum in the presentation to the insurer's board of directors (or its chief agent for Canada), address the event and its potential implications on the results of the investigation.
+- .10 The actuary would start the forecast period using the data as of the most recent available fiscal year-end statement of financial position date. - .11 The assumptions and methods would reflect up-to-date studies and analysis available to the actuary. - .12 The policy liabilities would be revalued at the end of the first financial year of the forecast period if a change in assumptions or method that is expected to be made by the insurer would result in a material change to the financial position of the insurer. - .13 The actuary would consider recent events and recent operating results of the insurer up to the date of the report.
+The opening position would be consistent with the most recent year-end financial reporting. - .14 If an adverse event occurs between the date of the report and the date of its presentation to the insurer's board of directors (or its chief agent for Canada), then the actuary would, at a minimum in the presentation to the insurer's board of directors (or its chief agent for Canada), address the event and its potential implications on the results of the investigation.
 If appropriate, the actuary would redo the investigation.